metabrainz/bookbrainz-site/README.md

 ## Configuration

 Create a copy of `config/config.json.example` and rename it to `config.json`.
-// Then,
+You can do this by running this command from the bookbrainz-site directory:

-// edit the values so that they are correct for your environment.
+`cp config/config.json.example config/config.json`

-// You will need to change the PostgreSQL username and password under `database.connection`.
+If you want to be able to sing-up and edit, you will need to set up authentication under `musicbrainz`.

-You will need to set up authentication under `musicbrainz`.
 To get the `clientID` and `clientSecret` tokens, head to [the MusicBrainz website](https://musicbrainz.org/account/applications) and register a new developer application.
 You can then copy the tokens for that developer application and paste as strings.

 ## Database set-up